AirBair/florianlegoff.com/README.md

 ### 2 - Configure the .env file

-Edit the file .env and complete it with required credentials (database, mailer, admin password) & the correct working environment.
+Edit the file .env.local and complete it with required credentials (database, mailer, admin password) & the correct working environment.

 ### 3 - Create/Update the database